aiman-al-masoud/deixiscript/src/transpile/README.md

 An abstract representation of a natural language sentence.

+1. Noun Phrase
+1. Copula Sentence
+1. Has Sentence
+1. Verb Sentence
+1. If Sentence
+1. When Sentence

 # Resolve Implicit References

 Go through the list of Deixiscript ASTs in order.
 Whenever you find a noun